deepwave-ai/3D-Perception/README.md

 # 3D-Perception
 Overview

 This project leverages cutting-edge technologies to enable robust 3D perception using a combination of LiDAR, Radar, and advanced frameworks like Apple ARKit and Google ARCore.
-By integrating multiple sensing modalities and software ecosystems, the system delivers precise spatial awareness and object detection for applications in robotics, autonomous vehicles, augmented reality, and more.
+By integrating multiple sensing modalities and software ecosystems, the system delivers precise spatial awareness and object detection for applications in robotics, autonomous vehicles, biometric authentication, augmented reality, and more.

 Features